Showing posts with label Genetics. Show all posts

 One of the characteristics of COVID-19 is the appearance of inflammatory processes, which could be leading to increased levels of TMAO.
 It could contribute to the hypercoagulative state in COVID-19-associated coagulopathy (CAC).
 SARS-Cov2 was shown to enhance TMAO-induced inflammation.

 Coronavirus disease is associated with increased risk of thrombotic events.
 According to recent research, low levels of FMO3 protect against thrombosis [Shih et al, 2019] while some FMO3 mutations confer higher risk [Oliveira-Filho et al, 2021].
 FMO3 rs1736557 might increase the anti‐platelet efficacy of clopidogrel [Zhu et al, 2021].
 Genetic risk can be mediated by gut microbiota [Gabashvili, 2020].
-There are also associations with other diseases such as diabetes, renal and cardiovascular conditions increasing risk of severe COVID-19.
+There are also associations with salt tolerancewound healing, and diseases such as diabetes, renal and cardiovascular conditions increasing risk of severe COVID-19.

 Studying trimethylaminuria-like conditions might help in developing strategies for prevention and therapy of other diseases, including COVID-19.